-Whenever the throttle lever is in IDLE position AND the steering wheel is approaching the end of its rotation, the engine speed will be slightly accelerated to increase the jet pump thrust.
+Whenever the engine RPM is at IDLE AND the steering wheel is approaching the end of its rotation, the engine speed will be slightly accelerated to increase the jet pump thrust.
 This helps steering control for low-speed navigation or when approaching/leaving a dock.
-For docking tips, refer to STOPPING/DOCKING section below.
+For docking tips, refer to STOPPING/ DOCKING section below.